 Infants begin to practice smiling in the womb a month or two before they are born, because they need smiles to communicate with and win over their caregivers for survival.
 Babies’ smiles may not reflect true emotion; but, like all smiles, they have currency in human relationships, even though smiling and how people respond to it often occurs below conscious awareness.

-“A smile produces an emotional current in people who see it, whether or not the smiler is aware of having done anything, and whether or not the recipient can identify the reason for his or her reaction,” writes La France.
+“A smile produces an emotional current in people who see it, whether or not the smiler is aware of having done anything, and whether or not the recipient can identify the reason for [their] reaction,” writes La France.

 LaFrance’s informs us that women smile more than men; but men with higher testosterone levels smile less than men with lower levels, except in situations where sexual connection is a potential goal.
 Service workers receive higher tips if they smile, and couples are more likely to stay together if they smile often.